Sienci-Labs/Resources/lmmk2/add-ons/ytsb-lmk2-t-track-set.md

 https://www.youtube.com/watch?v=cwDvnuouFlw

-For full details and file downloads, please see the <a href="https://sienci.com/2022/07/20/make-your-own-cnc-workholding-with-your-LongMill/">full article</a>.
+For full details and file downloads, please see the <a href="https://sienci.com/2022/07/20/make-your-own-cnc-workholding-with-your-LongMill/" target="_blank" rel="noopener noreferrer">full article</a>.